Our Team

 Min AnInvestment Partner

-Before joining Washington Harbour, Mr. An was an Associate at JMI Equity, a growth equity firm focused on minority equity and majority buyouts of high-growth software companies.
+Before joining Washington Harbour, Mr. An previously worked at JMI Equity, a growth equity firm focused on minority equity and majority buyouts of high-growth software companies.
 At JMI, he was responsible for sourcing and completing due diligence on potential investments.
 Prior to JMI, Mr. An was an investment banking analyst in the TMT group at Goldman Sachs, focusing on M&A and IPOs for technology clients.
 He worked on Amazon’s acquisition of iRobot, Applied Materials’ acquisition of Picosun, Informatica’s IPO, Marqeta’s IPO, and Lumentum’s acquisition of NeoPhotonics among other transactions.
 He also worked in the M&A group at RBC Capital Markets, primarily working on sponsor-led buy-side transactions.
 Mr. An graduated from the University of Richmond with a B.S. in Business Administration and Concentration in Finance.

 ×